zama-ai/bounty-program/Bounties/Research/Improve_multithreaded_PBS_latency.md

 Expert

 ## Reward
-€10,000 for 10x speedup to €50,000 depending on performance achieved.
+Up to €50,000 depending on performance.

 ## Related links and references
 The sources we provide are just indicative (not necessarily the most up to date results and not an exhaustive list of sources):